dbann/policyclaims/README.md

 Derived datasets containing publicly available bibliographic metadata (DOI, title, journal, publication year, keywords, and corresponding author country) and large-language-model classifications are provided in the derived_data/ directory, together with all analysis code in code/.
 Researchers with Scopus access can reproduce the complete corpus using the included identifiers.

+## Cost and time to process
+The cost and time to process such a large number of abstracts are dependent on the LLM compute / API costs; for the Deepseek API, for example, the analysis incurred ~$3 and ~10 hours of processing time.
+Since Deepseek is open-weight, this or other open-weight models can be run on local hardware with sufficiently high RAM.

 ---

 ## File Structure